Co-operative and Community Benefit Societies Act 2014

-The Co-operative and Community Benefit Societies Act 2014 (c.14) is an Act of the Parliament of the United Kingdom that received royal assent on 14 May 2014.
+The Co-operative and Community Benefit Societies Act 2014 (c.
+14) is an Act of the Parliament of the United Kingdom.
+It consolidates existing legislation relating to (what were then called) industrial and provident societies, as well as introducing some reforms.

+It received royal assent on 14 May 2014.

 Provisions

-According to its long title, the Act consolidates certain enactments relating to co-operative societies, community benefit societies and other societies registered or treated as registered under the Industrial and Provident Societies Act 1965, with amendments to give effect to recommendations of the Law Commission and the Scottish Law Commission.
+According to its long title, the act consolidates certain enactments relating to co-operative societies, community benefit societies and other societies registered or treated as registered under the Industrial and Provident Societies Act 1965, with amendments to give effect to recommendations of the Law Commission and the Scottish Law Commission.

 Effects

-The Act renamed industrial and provident societies as co-operative or community benefit societies.
-The Act effectively implemented the renaming provisions first enacted in the Co-operative and Community Benefit Societies and Credit Unions Act 2010 and coincided with a number of other changes foreshadowed by the 2010 Act, such as the application of the Company Directors Disqualification Act 1986 to society directors (known as committee members in the legislation) by the commencement of section 3 of the 2010 Act from 1 April 2014.
+The act renamed industrial and provident societies as co-operative or community benefit societies.
+The act effectively implemented the renaming provisions first enacted in the Co-operative and Community Benefit Societies and Credit Unions Act 2010 and coincided with a number of other changes foreshadowed by the 2010 act, such as the application of the Company Directors Disqualification Act 1986 to society directors (known as committee members in the legislation) by the commencement of section 3 of the 2010 Act from 1 April 2014.

 Since 1 August 2014, a new society must register as either a co-operative or a community benefit society rather than, as had been the case, an industrial and provident society that met either requirement.
 Societies already registered before that date remain registered under the 2014 Act.
 Sections 1 and 2 provide that all three types of society (co-operative societies, community benefit societies and societies already registered before 1 August 2014) are referred to together as "registered societies".
 However, for administrative purposes, the three types of society are categorised separately.
 The Act applies to Great Britain but not Northern Ireland.

-The 2014 Act consolidated previous legislation and modernised its language.
+The 2014 act consolidated previous legislation and modernised its language.
 Its enactment coincided with a number of reforms to the law applying to societies which were implemented by secondary legislation.
 They included the application of insolvency rescue procedures such as administration and creditors' voluntary arrangements, to societies by The Industrial and Provident Societies and Credit Unions (Arrangements, Reconstructions and Administration) Order 2014 SI 2014/229; increased Financial Conduct Authority (FCA) powers of investigation and inspection of societies under the Co-operative and Community Benefit Societies and Credit Unions (Investigations) Regulations 2014 SI 2014/574 and an increase in the holding limit for withdrawable shares in societies from £20,000 to £100,000 in s.
 24 of the Act.

 Societies are registered with the Financial Conduct Authority, which registers them and applies the statutory tests about whether a society meets on registration and continues to meet the requirements of s.
 1 and 2 of the Act.